LuthienResearch/luthien_control/README.md

     ```bash
     docker compose up -d   # Note: Use 'docker-compose' if using older Docker versions
     ```
+    Docker Compose will automatically use variables from your `.env` file (if it exists in the project root) to configure the PostgreSQL container.
+Specifically, it will look for `DB_USER`, `DB_PASSWORD`, `DB_NAME`, and `DB_PORT`.
+If these are not found in `.env`, the default values specified in `docker-compose.yml` will be used.

-    This will start a PostgreSQL container named `luthien-control-db-1` in the background.
+    This will start a PostgreSQL container named `luthien-control-db-1` (or similar, depending on your project name in `docker-compose.yml`) in the background.

     **Using a Different Container/Port:**
     If you need to run multiple instances or avoid conflicts with existing containers: